 Chapter 8 Core R Functions to Construct SPC Charts

 Until now, we have calculated control limits manually before plotting.
-In this chapter we will introduce a library of functions that work together to automate all the steps involved in constructing SPC charts.
+In this chapter, we introduce a small library of R functions that work together to automate the main steps involved in constructing SPC charts.

-We will not go through each of these functions in detail, but we encourage you to study them to get a good grasp of how they work and work together.
-And we encourage you to improve and adapt them to your own needs.
+We will not go through each of these functions in detail, but we encourage you to study them carefully in order to understand how they work individually and how they work together.
+We also encourage you to adapt and improve them to suit your own needs.

-The main function, spc() is an improved version of the improved spc() function from Chapter 7.
+The main function, spc(), is an extended version of the improved spc() function introduced in Chapter 7.

-• Most importantly, it is no longer necessary to calculate the limits manually.
-Instead, we provide a chart argument, which should be one of the following: ‘run’, ‘xbar’, ‘s’, ‘i’, ‘mr’, ‘c’, ‘u’, ‘p’.
-If no chart argument is provided, a run chart will be drawn.
+Most importantly, it is no longer necessary to calculate control limits manually.
+Instead, we provide a chart argument, which should be one of the following: ‘run’, ‘xbar’, ‘s’, ‘i’, ‘mr’, ‘c’, ‘u’, or ‘p’.
+If no chart argument is supplied, the function produces a run chart.

-• Also, we no longer have to use the clumsy $-notation or with() function to access variables inside a data frame.
-Instead, we may pass the name of the data frame to the data argument.
+We also no longer need to use the somewhat clumsy $ notation or the with() function to access variables inside a data frame.
+Instead, we can pass the name of the data frame to the data argument.

-• Finally, we do not need to aggregate data for X-bar and S charts in advance.
-That job is delegated to the spc.aggregate() function, which is also responsible for calling the appropriate functions to calculate the centre line and control limits and perform the runs analysis.
+Finally, for X-bar and S charts, there is no longer any need to aggregate the data in advance.
+That task is handled by the spc.aggregate() function, which is also responsible for calling the appropriate functions to calculate centre lines and control limits and to perform the runs analysis.

-After doing its job, spc.aggregate() returns a data frame with all the necessary information needed to construct a plot.
-This, in turn, is handled by the plot.spc() function.
+After completing these steps, spc.aggregate() returns a data frame containing all the information needed to construct the plot.
+The actual drawing of the chart is then handled by the plot.spc() function.

 8.1 Examples

-Here are examples of a run chart and each of the Magnificent Seven.
-See Appendix A for documentation of the data sets used in the examples.
+This section gives examples of a run chart and each of the Magnificent Seven.
+Documentation for the datasets used in the examples is provided in Appendix A.

 8.1.1 Run chart